brannala/BA3/doc/sex_biased_dispersal_model.md

 ## 11. Identifiability

-- `phi` is informed most directly by the **observed sexes of first-generation migrants** (`migrantAge = 1`); this works even with autosomes only.
+- `phiMove` is informed by the **observed sexes of first-generation migrants** (`migrantAge = 1`); it needs no X data.
-- X-linked markers add power through **second-generation males**, whose whole-X ancestry (source vs. native) reads the migrant parent's sex outright.
-- Second-generation **females** contribute no sex-of-migrant information from the
+- `phiBreed` is informed by **second-generation males**, whose whole-X ancestry (source vs. native) reads the migrant parent's sex outright — so `phiBreed` effectively requires X-linked loci.
+Second-generation **females** contribute no sex-of-migrant information from the X.
-  X. Without X-linked loci, `phi` is identified solely from `migrantAge = 1` migrant sexes — usable but weaker; the X markers (via 2nd-gen males) sharpen it.
+- `rho` is informed by the observed sexes of residents (age-0 and age-2).
+- **Caveat (X/autosome discordance).** Age classification (age-0/1/2) uses the
+  whole genome including the X. If X and autosomal ancestry are discordant for reasons *other* than recent sex-biased gene flow (e.g. deep sex-specific demography, lower X `Ne`), that discordance can be misread as `phiBreed` bias and can even shift which individuals are called age-1 vs age-2 (contaminating `phiMove`).
+Comparing the full model to an **autosome-only** run isolates the movement signal and diagnoses such discordance.

 ---